dataviz-sp22/proj2-other-carp/Write-up/README.md

 ### Data processing

+The control dataset from Zhukov is on the geographical location level, indicating which country is controlling the geographical point at a specific time (year-month-day-hour).
+Firstly, we organized the data to the day-level by calculating each point’s mode of the controlling country on each day.
+For instance, if there are six observations (1 am, 5 am, 9 am, etc.) for one point in one day, and in five obs, it belongs to Russia, we will conclude that it belongs to Russia on the day.

-The control dataset from Zhukov is on the geographical location level, indicating which country is controlling the geographical point on a specific day.
-We conduct a spacial-join on each point to cities and define one city’s controlling country as the mode of points.
-For instance, on May 1, if Ukraine controls 60 points of Kyiv, while Russia controls 8 points, we will conclude that Ukrain controls Kyiv.
+Secondly, we conduct a spacial-join on each point to cities and define one city’s controlling country as the mode of points.
+For instance, on May 1, if Ukraine controls 60 points of Kyiv, while Russia controls eight points, we will conclude that Ukrain controls Kyiv.
 Besides, since the control data was collected based on news, for some days there is no news regarding one city, then we will assume that city belongs to Ukraine - if Russia controls it, there should be news reporting.

 ### App functionality overview